-The LPC47M10x inserts three wait states for an I/O read and two wait states for an I/O write cycle.
+The LPC47M15x inserts three wait states for an I/O read and two wait states for an I/O write cycle.
 A SYNC of 0110 is used for all I/O transfers.
-The exception to this is for transfers where IOCHRDY has been deasserted (i.e., EPP or IrCC transfers) in which case the sync pattern of 0110 is used and a large number of syncs may be inserted (up to 330 which corresponds to a timeout of 10us).
+The exception to this is for transfers where IOCHRDY would normally be deasserted in an ISA transfer (i.e., EPP or IrCC transfers) in which case the sync pattern of 0110 is used and a large number of syncs may be inserted (up to 330 which corresponds to a timeout of 10us).